zio/zio-dynamodb/docs/reference/examples.md

 title: "Examples"
 ---

-The `examples` sbt module (`examples/src/main/scala/zio/dynamodb/`) holds runnable-shaped showcase code — longer, more realistic than the snippets on the other reference pages.
+The `examples` sbt module (`examples/src/main/scala/examples/`) holds runnable-shaped showcase code — longer, more realistic than the snippets on the other reference pages.
+Deliberately `package examples`, not `zio.dynamodb`, so it only ever sees the same public API a real external consumer does.

 ```sh
 sbt examples/compile   # exercises every example, including the Docker-free showcases below